Getting the most of git (and RStudio)

 Local changes

-It’s time to put into practice some of the thing we’ve been talking.
+It’s time to put into practice some of the things we’ve been talking.

 Add, commit